SciML/SciMLBook/README.md

 amenable to computational simulation.

-The discretization of a differential equation has some curious aspects which must be appropraitely handled in order to arive at a suitably scalable scientific simulator.
+The discretization of a differential equation has some curious aspects which must be appropriately handled in order to arrive at a suitably scalable scientific simulator.
 This lecture will end by going into how serial scalar-heavy codes can be optimized.
-SIMD, inplace operations, broadcasting, heap allocations, and static arrays will be explained in order to arrive at usable simulation code.
+SIMD, in-place operations, broadcasting, heap allocations, and static arrays will be used to get fast codes for dynamical system simulation.
 These simulations will then be used to reveal some intriguing properties of dynamical systems which will be further explored through the rest of the course.

+## Lecture 4: Ordinary Differential Equations Across the Sciences

+## Lecture 5: Numerical Methods for ODEs